Tektronplus/Snake-Game/README.md

 # Snake-Game
-Game Snake Game in Java
+Game Snake Game in Java using Swing.

+# README WILL BE UPDATE!